 - In a medium-sized bowl, cream together the butter and sugar until the mixture is nice and fluffy.
 Mix in the dulce de leche and vanilla until smooth.
 Add the egg and mix until incorporated.
 Don't overmix the egg, just mix until the batter is smooth (this should take only a few seconds), scrape the sides of the bowl with a rubber spatula and mix for another 2 seconds.

-- Next, add the flour, baking soda and salt.
+- Next, add the flour, baking powder and salt.
 Using a rubber spatula, carefully stir to combine.
 Lightly press your finger against the dough.
 The dough should not be sticky.
 When you pull your finger back, only a few small crumbs of dough should stick to it.
 If larger crumbs stick to your finger, add another tablespoon of flour and check again.
-Don’t add more than a tablespoon though, otherwise the cookies will be too tough.
+Don't add more than a tablespoon though, otherwise the cookies will be too tough.

 - Stir in the chocolate chips.
 Scoop out ¼ cup worth of dough and plop the dough onto a cookie sheet or baking sheet (mine was black), about 5 centimeter (2 inches) apart.
 You could also divide the dough into 10 equal chunks by eye if you don't have a measuring scoop.